rignanese/VHDL_LAB/Lab1/intro.md

 SUM = A ⊕ B ⊕ Cin and C_out = (A ⋅ B) + (C_in ⋅ (A ⊕ B))

 ![alt text](Full-adder_logic_diagram.svg.png)

+You can find a clocked and a fully sequential implementation of the full_adder in the respective folders.